willpuckett/stoplight/README.md

 ![top_view](.images/stoplight_top.jpg)

-Stoplight is a Xiao shield for operating small stepper motors.
-It is designed specifically for 28-BYJ48, although it _may_ work with other small steppers as well.
-It aims to provide utility all around the home, and is especially useful when working with blinds and knobs.

 ### Features

 - TMC2209 Stepper Driver
 - 1 Ω Sense Resistors (tuned for small motors)
 - HUSB238 PD Controller for dynamic Voltage Control
+- On-board temperature sensing

+Stoplight is a Xiao shield for operating small stepper motors.
+It is designed specifically for 28-BYJ48, although it _may_ work with other small (0.225 RMS Amps or less) steppers as well.
+It aims to provide utility all around the home, and is especially useful when working with blinds and knobs.

 ![rear pcb view](.images/stoplight_bottom.jpg)